"Self-absorption in all its forms kills empathy, let alone compassion."

 Recognizing the Narcissist

-In Relationships: Demanding attention, unable to empathize, making everything about himself, using partners for validation.
+In Relationships: Demanding attention, unable to empathize, making everything about himself, using partners for validation, often in charming ways.

 In Work: Taking credit, unable to collaborate, demanding recognition, exploiting colleagues.